Login

 Once a week, EduMais provides English classes to students of Solar Meninos de Luz as part of their curriculum.

-Our motivated volunteers teach the 3rd to 8th grade of elementary school and the 1st and 2nd years of high school.
-Ranging from 8 to 18 years of age, these students number nearly 200 in total.
+Our motivated volunteers teach the 1st to 9th grade of elementary and secondary school and the 1st and 2nd years of high school.
+Ranging from 6 to 18 years of age, these students number nearly 300 in total.

 In the first classes of the year, students create the rules of classroom conduct.
 They set the expectations for themselves and we hold them accountable throughout the year.